 I learned that home is not where the house is: but where my family lives.

 I don’t miss anything that we lost in the house fire.
-Thankfully our photo albums were the only items to survive.
+Thankfully, it was our photo albums that were the only items to survive.
 But if I had lost my family in the tragedy, and somehow was able to save all my possessions and house, I wouldn’t have had a home left… just stuff.